If you or someone you know is seeking help or information regarding Behavioral Health issues, call 708-424-9200, ext. 2118.

 OUR MISSION

 The Stickney Public Health District, Behavioral Health Division serves to meet the outpatient mental health needs of the residents of Stickney Township.
-It strives to be consumer-focused in service delivery and has a primary goal of meeting the needs of adults with serious/chronic mental illness and persons who lack the financial resources to pursue care through private practitioners.
+It strives to be consumer-focused in service delivery and has a primary goal of meeting the needs of adults with serious and persistent mental illness and persons who lack the financial resources to pursue care through private practitioners.
+The Behavioral Health Division also provides educational workshops to the community on topics of promoting mental health and strives to provide all its services in a cost-effective manner.

 OUR PHILOSOPHY